 1. Receiving the Blessed Sacrament Twice in the Same Day

-The Church limits the number of communions the faithful may receive in a day, lest people misguidedly pursue sanctity by filling their days with numerous communions, or lest receiving too-frequently make this most sacred gift feel common.
+The Church limits the number of communions the faithful may receive in a day, lest people misguidedly pursue sanctity by filling their days with numerous communions, and to keep the reception of this most sacred gift from feeling common by receiving too-frequently.
 According to the Code of Canon Law (which governs Church practices) the faithful may receive Our Eucharistic Lord twice daily.
-However, unless someone is in danger of death, the second time must be while participating at Holy Mass.
+And, unless someone is in danger of death, the second time must be while participating at Holy Mass.
 (Canons 917 & 921)

 2. A Priest Eating Between His Sunday Masses

 Ordinarily, a person who is going to receive Our Lord in the Most Holy Eucharist is to abstain from all food and drink (besides water or medicine) for at least one hour before holy communion.
 This is done to prepare oneself to worthily receive this most precious food (though the elderly, the infirm, and those caring for them are exempted from the fast.)
 The Church, recognizing that a priest could have difficulty finding time for needed nourishment, allows priests who celebrate the Eucharist two or three times in the same day to take something between their Masses, even if there is less than one hour between them.
 (Canon 919)

 3. Offering Mass for the Soul of a Notorious Person